 - TAGS: Step 5 of How To Research Store Fixtures.
-Posts classified by Tag can be called up from the Tag Menu running across the top and bottom of each Individual post.
+Posts classified by Tag can be called up from the Tag Menu running across the bottom of each Individual post.
 Over-arching Tags include the major retail channels of Apparel, Auto, Drug, Entertainment Retail, General Merchandise, Grocery, Hardware, Hospitality Retail, Housewares, Jewelry, Office Supply, POP (Point-of-Purchase), Shoe, Specialty, Sports and Toy, as well as fixture types and terms.
 Take your choice of Tag paths to follow from the list shown with each Post.

 - BEST OF FIXTURES COMPENDIUMS: Step 7 of How To Research Store Fixtures.
 For completely up-to-date listings of posts following specific fixtures do use the Topic Index Page listings for access.
 But fixture information that has reached a critical mass is often rebroadcast as a “Best of” post to feature the treasure trove for regular readers.
 See a list of these at “Best of Fixtures Compilations Index Page”

 As Guiding Principles This Blog will…

 - Focus on small scale fixtures not complete displays or the store environment.

 - Be a “rave” not a “rant” though downsides might be pointed out.